 - Weigh your ingredients

-- Temperature test the water you make the yeast with, so you don’t kill the yeast by accident (too hot) or don’t activate it (too cold)
+- Temperature test the water you make the yeast with, so you don’t kill the yeast (too hot) or don’t activate it (too cold)

 - Proof the dough at 70-78F